Bank Holiday Information

-Patients are being urged to get organised ahead of the 7 May bank holiday, request repeat prescriptions in advance and be aware of service availability.
+Patients are urged to get organised ahead of the bank holidays, request repeat prescriptions in advance and be aware of service availability.

 Dr Mark Jarvis, Medical Officer of NHS Trafford Clinical Commissioning Group (CCG) and local GP said: “Whilst self-care is generally the best option for minor ailments, it is important that local people know where to go or who to contact if they are unwell, so that they can receive the best possible treatment in the quickest time for their condition.”